ichilton/fog/lib/fog/bigv/README.md

 })
 ```

-If your account requires a Yubikey - aka [V-Key](http://key.bigv.io), you'll also need to supply the output from that in the bigv_yubikey parameter:
+If your account requires a Yubikey, aka [V-Key](http://key.bigv.io), you'll also need to supply the output from that in the bigv_yubikey parameter:

     :bigv_yubikey  => 'push_yubikey_button_here'